Table of contents

 - Close cooperation with the community of researchers of digital threats.

-Google uses a variety of antivirus engines to detect, identify and neutralize threats in Gmail, Google Drive, and its server rooms and workstations.
+Google uses a variety of antivirus engines to detect, identify, and neutralise threats in Gmail, Google Drive, as well as its server rooms and workstations.

-Google Workspace customer data is encrypted both during rest time and during transfer.
-The latest cryptographic solutions protect files, Email messages, chat history and other data related to our activity in applications.
+Google Workspace customers’ data is encrypted both in transit and at rest.
+The latest cryptographic solutions protect files, email messages, chat history, and other data related to your activity in applications.

-One of the risks of using external servers is the risk of failure and unavailability of data.
-Even short interruptions in access to the cloud service can significantly disrupt the company’s operation, so it is worth trusting suppliers with extensive experience in this matter.
+One of the dangers of using external servers is the risk of failure and unavailability of data.
+Even short interruptions in access to the cloud service can significantly disrupt the company’s operation, so trust only suppliers with extensive experience and reliable SLA (Sevice Level Agreement) terms.

+The guaranteed uptime of Google Workspace is 99.9%, and Google is keeping its promise.
 Gmail has recorded an availability of 99.984% in recent years.
-Maintenance, updates and changes made to Google are planned in such a way that they do not negatively affect the user experience.
+Maintenance, updates and changes made to cloud apps are planned so that they do not negatively affect the user experience.

 External security certificates

-However, Google Workspace users don’t just rely on declarations from Google, whether they can be trusted or not.
+However, Google Workspace users don’t need to rely solely on declarations from Google.
 The security, privacy and compliance with the regulations of this service are confirmed by prestigious certificates issued by independent statutory auditors.

-ISO 27001 is one of the most recognised safety standards.
-Google won it for the systems, technologies, processes and data centers that support Google Workspace.
+ISO 27001 is one of the most widely recognised safety standards.
+Google achieved it for the systems, technologies, processes, and data centres that support Google Workspace.

 ISO 27017 is an international standard for information security in cloud services.

-ISO 27018 is an international confirmation of data protection that can be used for personal identification.
+ISO 27018 is an international confirmation of the protection of data that can be used for personal identification.